Salary: See Position Description

 Supplemental & Salary Information

-Responsibilities include: working under limited supervision; leading, guiding and/or coordinating other persons; and operating within a defined budget and/or financial guidelines.
-Utilization of resources from other work units may be required to perform the job's functions.
-There is a continual opportunity to significantly impact the organization's services.
+Responsibilities include: working under limited supervision; utilization of resources from other work units which may be required to perform the job's functions.
+There is continual opportunity to impact the Organization's services.

-The usual and customary methods of performing the job's functions requires the following physical demands: some lifting, carrying, pushing and/or pulling; some climbing and balancing; some stooping, kneeling, crouching and/or crawling; significant reaching, handling, fingering and/or feeling.
-Generally the job requires 33% sitting, 34% walking and 33% standing.
-The job is performed under with some temperature extremes, some hazardous conditions (e.g. mechanical, cuts, burns, infectious disease, high decibel noise, etc.), and in varying atmospheric conditions.
+The usual and customary methods of performing the job's functions require the following physical demands: significant lifting, significant lifting, carrying, pushing and/or pulling; significant climbing and balancing; significant stooping, kneeling, crouching and/or crawling; significant reaching, handling, and manual dexterity.
+Generally the job requires 5% sitting, 90% walking and 5% standing.
+The job is performed under some temperature extremes, some hazardous conditions (e.g. mechanical, cuts, burns, infectious disease, high decibel noise, etc.) and in varying atmospheric conditions.

 CLASSIFICATION & RETIREMENT PLAN

-Employees in this position classification are represented by the Service Employees International Union (SEIU).
-SEIU employees are also members of the California Public Employees Retirement System (CalPERS), to which the member contributes 9% - 12.75% (sworn police positions) of their reportable compensation on a monthly basis.
+Employees in this position classification are represented by the Service Employees International Union (SEIU) Local 1021.
+SEIU employees are also members of the California Public Employees Retirement System (CalPERS), to which the member contributes up to 7% of their reportable compensation on a monthly basis.